EducationalTestingService/skll/doc/api/types.rst

 .. autoclass:: skll.types.LabelType

-A float, integer, or a string; this is useful for SKLL labels that can be both.
+A float, integer, or a string; this is useful for SKLL labels that can be any of them.

 .. autoclass:: skll.types.LearningCurveSizes